EricLarueMartin/FourWireBraidingMachine/README.md

 1x WinderSpoolSinglePieceTraditionalMachining — this is a remake of WinderSpool designed for traditional machining.

 When using the braider with Ultem parts print WinderBracket without the insert.
 WinderBracket and WinderBracketInsert can be printed as a single piece if not using a clean insert.

+This design is free to use under the Creative Commons license. https://creativecommons.org/licenses/by-nc-sa/4.0/